lucilapastore/responsive-design/README.md

 # Building with Responsive Design [Collaborative Project]
 This project consists of replicating the [The Next Web](https://thenextweb.com/) website putting emphasis on how it behaves differently depending on the size of the screen where the website is rendered.

-You can find the original project specification at: https://www.theodinproject.com/courses/html5-and-css3/lessons/building-with-responsive-design
+You can find the original project specification [here](https://www.theodinproject.com/courses/html5-and-css3/lessons/building-with-responsive-design).

 # Requirements included:
 - Align all elements with float OR flex AND your own Grid as described in previous lesson.